seismic-initiative/consciOS-academic-paper/paper.md

 * Hierarchical agent competitions with standardized FREQ gating.
 * Governance patterns & audit tooling for high-impact deployments.

-**Summary.** Honest appraisal of risks and a practical research agenda to mature the approach.
-This section prioritizes measurements, benchmarks, and safeguards required to evaluate the model rigorously.
+This section offers an honest appraisal of risks and a practical research agenda to mature the approach, prioritizing measurements, benchmarks, and safeguards required to evaluate the model rigorously.

 # 10. Conclusion